 EMP attacks are nasty and will cripple an entire city and its population.
 Imagine the state of panic that will arise if an EMP hits New York City.
 That’s a city packed full of millions upon millions of people.

 They don’t call it the city that never sleeps for no reason.
 If an EMP hits the Big Apple, it will immediately descend into darkness.
 If it happens during the day, the inhabitants of the city will not be prepared, and they will panic and panic quickly.

 Subway trains, buses, taxi cars, will all simply stop working.
 Traffic lights and other electronic signs or devices will stop working.

 Once night falls on the city and all the lights are out, chaos will reign.
 That’s the main purpose for the design of the EMP.
 To knock out the communication.
 A breakdown in communication lends to a breakdown in society.
 Turning out the lights will only make the matters worse.

 If you live near a densely populated metropolitan city, understand that cities with huge populations are prime targets for EMPs.
 Enemies want to hit hard and hit fast, disabling as many section as possible, so they can confuse the population and cause widespread panic and mayhem.

 Plan Ahead Now

-The last place you want to be is in the city when it strikes and get stuck there after nightfall.
+The last place you want to be is in the city when an EMP strikes and to get stuck there after nightfall.
 You’re chances of survival are lessened the longer you stay in the city.
 It’s best to get out of the city and as far out as possible so you can implement your other plans of action.